one-2/portfolio-site-react/README.md

     - Self-documenting, or docstring'd, code."

 ### Goals
-My ambitions for this project are:
+My ambitions for this project are to:
 1. Create a place where I can share my projects, research, and knowledge with interested people.
 2. Develop strong fundamental web development skills, and explore interesting advanced topics.
 3. Hone my project management skills for self-directed projects.
-I want to perform self-directed machine learning research for my next project.
-This will require highly efficient, structured workflow practices.
+I want to perform self-directed machine learning research for my next project, so it's important to learn highly efficient, structured workflow practices.
 4. Inspire other students to pursue their own self-directed learning.
 5. Demonstrate a technical competency to future employers.